 Washington, D.C.

 Standing just outside the satellite truck parked near the White House, Chris Dixon watched the images being broadcast live from Arizona through its open side door.
 No one needed to tell her what was going on.
 She not only knew what was about to happen, she knew who would soon be tumbling out of the lumbering transports crawling across the monitor’s screen.
 The only thing she did not know, what she could not know, was what would happen when the rangers who were part of her husband’s battalion landed.
-With tensions as high as they were, and the resolve of Devin’s militia as firm as it had been the first day, the only question that remained, one that caused Chris to hold her breath, was just how far both sides would go before one back down or…
+With tensions as high as they were, and the resolve of Devin’s militia as firm as it had been the first day, the only question that remained, one that caused Chris to hold her breath, was just how far both sides would go before one backed down or . . .

-A quick shake of her head kept her from going any further down that road.
+A quick shake of her head kept her from going any farther down that road.
 Having no wish to think about what would happen if shots were exchanged, all she could do was watch and wait, just like millions of Americans were doing.
 That, and be ready when Jan got around to calling on her to cover the story from her location.

 Fort Necessity, Arizona

 The sound of a pair of fighters behind her streaking in from the east caused Emerson to spin about.
-With measured ease that belied the excitement she was experiencing as she witness the unfolding drama through the lens of her camera, Emerson ever so slowly opened up the camera’s focal view in order to capture the fighters she was now tracking as they approached the compound, passed overhead at low altitude, and made straight for the gaggle of slow moving transports coming from the opposite direction.
+With measured ease that belied the excitement she was experiencing as she witnessed the unfolding drama through her camera lens, Emerson ever so slowly opened up the focal view to capture the fighters she was now tracking as they approached the compound.
+They passed overhead at low altitude, and made straight for the gaggle of slow moving transports coming from the opposite direction.

 Jennings, who was doing all she could to keep the pitch of her voice in check and her running narrative from matching her heart rate did her best to describe what she was seeing.
 And while she had no clue as to what the aircraft she was watching were called, even she was able to grasp what was about to happen.

-In the skies west of Fort Necessity, Arizona
+In the Skies West of Fort Necessity, Arizona

 With her eyes focused squarely on the lead C-17 that was growing larger and larger at an alarming rate, Juanita Alvarez held the joystick of her F-16 steady in a death grip.
-“Here we go,” she cried out to her wingman who had one eye on the approaching transports and the other on Alvarez’s F-16 as he struggled to keep an urge to break right in check and, instead, stay glued to her four o’clock.
+“Here we go,” she cried out to her wingman who had one eye on the approaching transports and the other on Alvarez’s F-16 as he struggled to ignore the urge to break right in check.
+Instead, he stayed glued to her four o’clock.